 As mentioned previously, BRAF is a key protein that helps melanoma cells grow.
-Patients whose melanoma carries a mutated BRAF gene are eligible for therapy targeted to BRAF that helps block the protein and slow the growth of melanoma.
-When BRAF inhibitors were first introduced and used alone, they were not very good at slowing melanoma growth and had some problematic side effects.
-The limited efficacy and additional side effects were caused by the cell figuring out ways to work around the block in the cellular pathway.
+Patients whose melanoma carries a mutated BRAF gene are eligible for therapy targeted to BRAF that helps block the mutated BRAF protein and slow the growth of melanoma.
+When "BRAF inhibitors" were first introduced and used alone, they were not very good at slowing melanoma growth and had some problematic side effects.
+The limited efficacy was caused by the melanoma cells figuring out ways to work around the blocked BRAF in the cellular signalling pathway.
 Researchers discovered that when a BRAF inhibitor was combined with a MEK inhibitor, which targets a protein further down in the same cellular pathway, the combination was better at slowing melanoma growth and eliminated or reduced some of the troublesome side effects that were associated with BRAF inhibitors alone.
 It was as if the combination of medications hit melanoma with a more effective one-two punch.

 BRAF/MEK inhibitors are oral (by mouth) drugs.
-For patients with a BRAF mutation, the BRAF/MEK inhibitor targeted therapies may be available for both adjuvant treatment and management of Stage IV disease that can't be managed surgically (unresectable).
+For patients with a BRAF mutation, the BRAF/MEK inhibitor targeted therapies are available for both adjuvant treatment and management of Stage IV disease that can't be managed surgically (unresectable).

-BRAF/MEK targeted therapies are:
+The available BRAF/MEK targeted therapies are:

-- Dabrafenib (TAFINLAR®) + trametinib (MEKINIST®) - Vemurafenib (ZELBORAF®) + cobimetinib (COTELLIC®) - Encorafenib (BRAFTOVI®) + binimetinib (MEKTOVI®)
+- Dabrafenib (TAFINLAR®) + trametinib (MEKINIST®) for adjuvant therapy and advanced disease - Vemurafenib (ZELBORAF[®]) + cobimetinib (COTELLIC[®]) -for advanced disease - Encorafenib (BRAFTOVI®) + binimetinib (MEKTOVI®) for advanced disease